RichieCahill/arch_mirror/README.md

-# Arch_mirror_docker
+# arch_mirror
-The is a docker image to quckly create and arch mirrot
+The is a docker image to quickly create and arch mirror